AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Manage AODocs documents/10-Get library and class info/20-Classes.md

 *   [List all available AODocs classes in a specific library](/docs/aodocs-staging.altirnao.com/1/routes/documentType/v1/libraries/%7BlibraryId%7D/get)
 *   [Get a specific class](/docs/aodocs-staging.altirnao.com/1/routes/documentType/v1/libraries/%7BlibId%7D/documentTypes/%7BdocumentTypeId%7D/get)

-What follows is an elaboration on these methods.
+What follows is an elaboration on each of these methods.

 ---